Fliplet/fliplet-cli/docs/API/datasources/joins.md

 ### Left join (default)

 Use this when you want to fetch additional data for your dataSource.
-Examples include things like getting the list of comments and liks for a list of articles.
+Examples include things like getting the list of comments and likes for a list of articles.

 Left joins must be defined by specifying: